Things You Should Know Before Buying A Video Camera

 This really depends on the look you want your videos to have, and what sort of footage you want to shoot.
 This is a whole post all on its own, but basically if you want to slow your footage down then you need a camera that shoots 1080p at a minimum of 60 frames per second (fps), this is because it will make the slow-mo footage look an awful lot smoother.
 Most cameras, including your smartphone, default to 30fps.
 Try and slow that down and it’ll look choppy and not that great.
 For reference, film is shot at 24fps, which is why it looks so different to video.

 YouTube, Vimeo, Facebook, et al, all like their videos to be 1280×720.
 This is important for two reasons: 1) you want your camera to be able to provide that shot size so your videos look as amazeballs as possible on the various platforms and not surrounded by big black stripes, and 2) you want your camera to be able to provide a larger shot size, especially if you’re going to be filming a ‘talking head’ piece to camera video.
-This is mostly because you can film your piece in one take, but then crop into your picture throughout to give the appearance of motion, all while saving time and frustration by not having to film it the exact same way at a closer or wider shot size to get the same look.
+This is mostly because you can film your piece in one size, but then crop into your picture throughout to give the appearance of motion, all while saving time and frustration by not having to film it the exact same way at a closer or wider shot size to get the same look.
 Check that 1920×1080 is an option before buying or buy your weight in tissues when you realise your error.

 There’s a DSLR for any budget.
 I’m a fan of Canon, the lenses are generally cheaper and I’ve used a Canon for the last 15 years.
 That’s not to say other brands aren’t great, they totally are, but don’t rule out familiarity when making your choice, your learning curve will be steeper.